-AIFs managed by a fully authorised AIFM and SIFs, SICARs and Part II UCIs that do not have an AIFM must appoint a depositary acting in the interests of investors, and provide services as required by their respective laws as well as the AIFM Law (ie, safekeeping of assets, cash monitoring and monitoring of compliance with the legal and regulatory framework).
-Depositaries must be credit institutions established in Luxembourg and have a specific licence granted by the CSSF in order to carry out such business, or be so-called depositary-lites which may be appointed for certain types of AIFs that do not hold financial instruments and that must be held in custody.
+AIFs managed by a fully authorised AIFM and SIFs, SICARs and Part II UCIs that do not have an AIFM must appoint a depositary acting in the interests of investors and providing services as required by the respective product laws as well as the AIFM Law (ie, safekeeping of assets, cash monitoring and monitoring of compliance with the legal and regulatory framework).
+Depositaries must be credit institutions established in Luxembourg and must have a specific licence granted by the CSSF in order to carry out such business or be so-called depositary-lites, which may be appointed for certain types of AIFs that do not hold financial instruments and that must be held in custody.